 This clear plastic box does not seem to have any way to get it open.
 And yet there is a hundred dollar bill (for example) inside.
 Or you can borrow an attractive stranger's hotel card key, and after placing it under the bar table briefly, you bring out the puzzle box with her card key sealed inside.
 Tell her you will show her how to get it out, but only once you are outside her hotel room door...
 (Okay, maybe that particular usage of the puzzle box is not for everyone.)

 Fun, Inc has not listed these on their website for many years, and most of my internet searches only broght up Sold out messages from other dealers.
-I have one of these, brand new in the box, which I offer at a reasonable price for this hard-to-find puzzle.
+I also have found that these boxes were "too loose" (where they are secretly gimmicked) to be deceptive.
+Finding one that is tight deceptive and like new is very difficult now.
+I have one of these, tested for fit, brand new in the box, which I offer at a reasonable price for this hard-to-find puzzle.